 The following ten-step guide will show you how to build co-creation into your business model in order to achieve better audience connection, and become an organisation that better reflects the wants and needs of your customers…

-Utilise technology that facilitates audience collaboration and co-creation.
 Social media is no longer the only platform on which to connect with consumers; co-creation specific tech is out there, and it will make the co-creation process easier, more efficient and more effective.

-Empower and democratise.
 Set creative challenges to your audience communities and create campaigns that both inspire and empower people to get involved and have a say.
 Encourage your audiences to get onboard by really communicating how much their ideas and opinions matter to your brand.

 Engage with the right communities that have knowledge and experience of the products and services that you want to gain insight or content around.
 Connecting to targeted groups of people that actually use those products and services will gain far more relevant and valuable feedback.
 This can be done through engaging existing networks via databases or social media, then filtering with type forms, or utilising co-creation technology that will recruit and onboard your community for you.

-Be transparent: show your workings, where you source your products, who you partner with, how the brand operates and what it believes in.
+Show your workings, where you source your products, who you partner with, how the brand operates and what it believes in.
 Invite your audience into the heart of your brand by being honest and open about the decisions you make and the way you operate.
 Transparency builds authenticity and trust and should be a key part of defining not just how you communicate with your customers, but with your employees as well.

 Be 360 in your approach, conducting customer-led insight and journey mapping around every part of your business in order to define a blueprint for processes and customer experience.
 This should be done through rigorous testing of every stage of your customer’s user-journey in order to optimise their experiences, as well as by employing insight technology that connects you to your customers for constant feedback.
 CX (customer experience) should be central to how your brand is run and should be defined by direct customer feedback